gumutonii/eduguard/frontend/src/pages/README.md

 - **ADMIN**: Full access to all admin features (dashboard, students, notifications, profile)
 - **TEACHER**: Access to teacher-specific features (dashboard, students, notifications, profile)
-- **PARENT**: Parent portal access (dashboard, report, notifications, profile)

 **Note**: Students do not have user accounts or dashboard access.
-Student data is managed by admins and teachers, and parents can view their children's information.
+Student data is managed by admins and teachers.

 ## Navigation by Role